waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/veryhigh.rst

 .. c:function:: PyObject* PyEval_EvalFrameEx(PyFrameObject *f, int throwflag)

    This is the main, unvarnished function of Python interpretation.
+It is literally 2000 lines long.
 The code object associated with the execution frame *f* is executed, interpreting bytecode and executing calls as needed.
    The additional *throwflag* parameter can mostly be ignored - if true, then it causes an exception to immediately be thrown; this is used for the :meth:`~generator.throw` methods of generator objects.

    .. versionchanged:: 3.4
       This function now includes a debug assertion to help ensure that it